 See the November 2014 addendum at the end if your version is missing this feature

-Photoshop has many tricks, but automatically adjusting for the actual screen ppi (pixels per inch) to display accurate print dimensions is not one of them.
+Photoshop has many tricks, but automatically adjusting for the actual screen PPI (pixels per inch) to display accurate print size is not one of them.
 You need to train the old dog for this new trick.
-It is quite straight forward and from that point on, when you choose “View/Print Size” it will display the actual size.
-Of course large print sizes may not fit the screen but you will get a good sense of proportion.
+It is quite straightforward, and from that point on, when you choose “View/Print Size,” it will display the actual size.
+Of course, large print sizes may not fit the screen, but you will get a good sense of proportion.

 This discrepancy has two sources.
-The first one is Adobe settings for units which uses 72 ppi for the screen resolution although most screens today provide higher resolution than that; not by much but higher nevertheless.
-The second source of the problem is that different monitors show different “actual” resolution than the nominal reported one.
+The first one is Adobe settings for units that use 72 PPI for the screen resolution, although most screens today provide higher resolution than that; not by much, but higher nevertheless.
+The second source of the problem is that different monitors show different “actual” resolutions than the nominal reported ones.
 So, the crucial thing to do is to measure the pixels/inch for your specific monitor.
 Here is how.

 - Create a blank document that has 300 dpi print resolution, 9″ x 9″ in dimensions.
 This will create a blank document 2700×2700 in pixel dimensions

-- Now, go to “Edit/Preferences/Units & Rulers” and find the screen resolution.
-Most likely it is set at 72 pixels/inch
+- Now, go to “Edit/Preferences/Units & Rulers,” and find the screen resolution.
+Most likely it is set to 72 pixels/inch

 From now on, when you choose “View/Print Size” your screen will display the actual dimensions of the print.
 I told you it was simple, but I wish Adobe could find a way to automate this.

-Note March 16, 2013: Ole Nielsen reports that Photoshop 13.0.4 Creative Cloud-version does not support “View/Print Size” option.
-I do not have first hand experience but am reporting what I learned.
+Note March 16, 2013: Ole Nielsen reports that Photoshop 13.0.4 Creative Cloud-version does not support the “View/Print Size” option.
+I do not have the first-hand experience but am reporting what I learned.